simi-sai/AyED/README.md

 # AyED
-Exam Proyects for Data Structures and Algorithms - Grupal Proyects This are requested proyects made by my group partner and i
+Exam Proyects for Data Structures and Algorithms:

+This are requested proyects made by my group partner and I